wolf29/EG-notifications/README.md

 The action-triggers for Overdue notifications are great ideas and library systems love the granular nature of their theoretical behaviour.
 The problem is that they don't always work as advertized.
-I got these scripts from the Michigan Evergreen project and have adjusted them to make deployment easier.
+I got these scripts from the Michigan Evergreen project which got them from an early version of Evergreen-ILS.
+I have adjusted them to make deployment easier.

 The scripts produce xml files that create both email-to-patron notifications and email-to-library-system printable mailable